metabrainz/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

 # Testing
 <!--
-    Talk about the testing you have (and have not) done.
+    Talk about the testing you have done, and the testing you have not done whether you rely on automated tests or you don't know how to test something.
     It's useful for others to know what you've already checked so that they can avoid repeating the same things and consider what you might have missed.
 -->